Welcome to the University of Montana College of Business Administration (CoBA) and thank you for visiting our Career Development Program Parent Page.

 About Career Development

-Thanks to our donors, SoBA’s Career Development Program is preparing students to participate and fully engage in the job search process using top notch marketing documents, a high level of professionalism, strong networking skills, well-prepared career plans and options, lifelong job search skills and a sense of direction.
+Thanks to our donors, CoBA’s Career Development Program is preparing students to participate and fully engage in the job search process using top notch marketing documents, a high level of professionalism, strong networking skills, well-prepared career plans and options, lifelong job search skills and a sense of direction.

 We hope you will encourage your student to actively participate in our events and to begin planning and building their career as early as possible.
 Waiting until their senior year or after graduation is not a plan for success!
 A recent survey reports that 95% of employers look for internship experience as a factor in hiring, and candidates with internship experience were paid an average of 6.5% more than those without experience!

 If you have any questions or would like to volunteer your time to our program as an employer to conduct résumé critiques, mock interviews, panel discussions, or presentations, please contact Estella Anderson at 243-6621 or email@example.com